 20. Dry raw mango powder (amchur) - It is a zesty, tangy powdered form of raw mango added to get a sweet-sour zing.

-In most Indian kitchens, a masala box is used to store spices that are used in everyday cooking, and the seven most common spices stored in a Masala box are – cumin seeds, coriander powder, turmeric powder, mustard seeds, red chilly powder, garam masala and black pepper.
+In most Indian kitchens, a masala box is used to store spices for everyday cooking, and the seven spices are kept in it.
+Theon spices stored in a Masala box are cumin seeds, coriander powder, turmeric powder, mustard seeds, red chilli powder, garam masala, and black pepper.

-Another set of Indian food spices boxes contains nutmeg, cloves, cardamom, cinnamon, asafetida, and black pepper, which are not added to all recipes.
-Yet, they must be carefully stored in an airtight container because flavour evaporates quickly if they are left open for long.
+Another set of Indian spice boxes contains nutmeg, cloves, cardamom, cinnamon, asafetida, and black pepper, which are not used in all recipes.
+Yet they must be carefully stored in an airtight container, as the flavour evaporates quickly if left open for too long.